ajh657/FlavorTexter/README.md

 # FlavorTexter
-A nuget pack that can generate random flavor texts
+A nuget package that can generate random flavor texts